Editor’s note: This is part of our Vermont Voices Series.

 On the support side, numerous Vermont businesses stepped up with letters favoring the new Green Mountain Surgery Center.
 Among them were Burton Snowboards, Seventh Generation, Lake Champlain Chocolates, Blue Cross Blue Shield and MVP, among others.

-True North: What does this health center mean for Vermont’s health care industry?
+True North Reports: What does this health center mean for Vermont’s health care industry?
 Will prices get more competitive now?